 “We were actually founded in 1832, and we are one of the 10 oldest banks in the country that have continuously operated under the same name,” said Senior Vice President and Director of Marketing Justin Dunn.
 “WSFS is short for Wilmington Savings Fund Society, so we’ve been predominantly a Delaware-based bank, but over the past 10 years or so, we’ve made a push to grow elsewhere.”

-At this point, the bank maintains branches in Delaware and New Jersey.
+At this point, the bank maintains branches in Delaware, New Jersey, and Pennsylvania.

 “We’ve always been an opportunistic company.
 Sometimes when others zig, we zag,” Dunn said.
 “So during the Great Recession, as others were contracting, we decided to go ahead and make a push to expand, and obviously that paid dividends.”